 In Short Hacks: Linux is an evergreen operating system.
 But the majority of users are still stuck with windows.
 Because in Linux beginners may feel difficult about using Linux.
 But the reality is that Linux is very interesting OS instead of Windows.
 Indeed, most of programmers and hackers use Linux and its distros for coding and development.
-So Here we have listed the top 10 best Linux distro (distribution) that you can use on your PC for free.
+So Here we have listed the top 10 best Linux distro for gaming (distribution) that you can use on your PC for free.

 Linux is an open-source operating system similar to UNIX and is free for download and use.
 Linux is cross-platform and thus can be installed on PCs, laptops, mobile phones, video game consoles, TVs, netbooks, cameras, DVD players, planes, servers, Large Hadron Collider and supercomputers.
 The popular mobile operating system Android is based on a Linux kernel.
 The operating system can be redistributed, expanded and used completely free of charge and since it is open source, updates are quickly released by users and bugs are squashed by the community.